recovery routine for runner’s knee pain

-Stretching is simply good form (especially for mysterious conditions like Runners’ Knee)
+Stretching is a simply good form

 Yoga is easy to fold into your recovery routine

 It is important to consult your doctor or physical therapist about any change in your recovery routine, even if it is as simple as factoring in some yoga and stretching.
 Not all knee injuries are alike, and a medical professional will be able to better advise you on the level of physical activity that is likely to benefit your injury.
-Once you have the go ahead however, it should be easy to figure out how to make a easy yoga stretching routine work for you.
+Once you have the go-ahead however, it should be easy to figure out how to make an easy yoga stretching routine work for you.

 It is not just the knee you need to think about

-As noted in this excellent article by the Yoga Journal, hip adductors are an often ignored muscle that are sometimes comparatively weak when compared to nearby muscles like the quadriceps due to the nature of most popular exercises.
-Strengthening your hip adductors can not only help improve your running posture, but also help various other health problems like a bad back.
+As noted in this excellent article by Yoga Journal, hip adductors are an often ignored muscles that are sometimes comparatively weak when compared to nearby muscles like the quadriceps due to the nature of most popular exercises.
+Strengthening your hip adductors can not only help improve your running posture but also help various other health problems like a bad back.